pgollucci/cdk-spot-one/README.md

 fleet.expireAfter(Duration.hours(1))

-// create the 2nd fleet for 6 hours and associate with new EIP const fleet2 = new SpotFleet(stack, 'SpotFleet2', {
+// create the 2nd fleet with single Gravition 2 instance for 6 hours and associate with new EIP const fleet2 = new SpotFleet(stack, 'SpotFleet2', {
   blockDuration: BlockDuration.SIX_HOURS,
   eipAllocationId: 'eipalloc-0d1bc6d85895a5410',
+  defaultInstanceType: new InstanceType('c6g.large'),
   vpc: fleet.vpc,
 })
 // configure the expiration after 6 hours